Adopt a Greyhound - Adoption Application Form

 What Makes a Great Greyhound Owner?

-Adopting a greyhound is more than just bringing home a pet—it’s a promise to guide a sensitive, retired athlete through a huge life transition.
+Adopting a greyhound is more than just bringing home a pet—it’s a promise to guide a sensitive and sometimes traumatised dog through a huge life transition.
 While greyhounds are often described as low-maintenance, they have unique personalities and needs that make them better suited to certain types of homes and people.
+We are here to ensure that greyhounds in our care are matched to the right types of owners.

 So what exactly makes a great greyhound owner?
 It’s not about having the biggest house or being an expert dog trainer—it’s about mindset, lifestyle, and willingness to understand and adapt.
 Here's what defines an ideal match for one of these incredible dogs.